summer-barrette/ENGI301/project_01/README.md

     * (first) the wheels and back wooden dowel are between levels 1 and 2.
     * (second) the PocketBeagle and servo are between levels 2 and 3.
     * (third) the solderless breadboard is above level 3.
-    * (fourth) the front wooden dowel and pencil go from the ground to above level 2.
+    * (fourth) the front wooden dowel and pen go from the ground to above level 2.
     * Tie the servo to the pen with a thin wire; ensure servo pushes pen down into the ground when ‘on’ and pulls pen up off the ground when ‘off’